muflone/pulldocker/README.md

 ## Description

-PullDocker is a command line tool monitor a git repository for changes and run `docker deploy` (and optionally others commands) when changes are detected.
+PullDocker is a command line tool monitor a git repository for changes and run `docker deploy` (and optionally other commands) when changes are detected.

 This tool comes handy to automate Docker compose deployments on git operations (gitops) and can automatically deployments every time a repository receives